Elizabeth Ann Seton: Widowhood and conversion to Catholicism

-Returning to New York, the widow Seton was received into the Catholic Church on March 14, 1805, by Matthew O'Brien, pastor of St. Peter's Church, then the city's only Catholic church.
-(Anti-Catholic laws had been lifted just a few years before.)
+After returning to New York, the widow Seton was received into the Catholic Church on March 14, 1805, by Father Matthew O'Brien, pastor of St. Peter's Church, then the city's only Catholic church.
+(Anti-Catholic laws had been lifted just a few years before).
 A year later, she received the sacrament of confirmation from the Bishop of Baltimore, John Carroll, the only Catholic bishop in the nation.

 To support herself and her children, Seton had started an academy for young ladies, as was common for widows of social standing in that period.
-After news of her conversion to Catholicism spread, most parents withdrew their daughters from her school.
+After news of her conversion to Catholicism spread, most parents (who were Protestant) withdrew their daughters from her school.
 In 1807, students attending a local Protestant Academy were boarded at her house on Stuyvesant Lane in the Bowery, near St. Mark's Church.

-Seton was about to move to Canada when she met a visiting priest, Louis William Valentine Dubourg, who was a member of the French émigré community of Sulpician Fathers and then president of St. Mary's College, Baltimore.
-The Sulpicians had taken refuge in the United States from the religious persecution of the Reign of Terror in France.
+Seton was about to move to Quebec, Canada, which had numerous French-speaking Catholics, when she met a visiting priest, Father Louis William Valentine Dubourg.
+He was a member of the French émigré community of Sulpician Fathers and then president of St. Mary's College, Baltimore.
+The Sulpicians had taken refuge in the United States from the religious persecution of the Reign of Terror related to the revolution in France.
 They were in the process of establishing the first Catholic seminary for the United States, in keeping with the goals of their society.
 For several years, Dubourg had envisioned a religious school to meet the educational needs of the new nation's small Catholic community.

+Contribution to Hymnody

+Inspired by the words of the first stanza of a well known hymn, ("Jerusalem, my happy home"), Elizabeth Seton, on her daughter Anna Marie's deathbed, added original stanzas and wrote that she "turned a music of her own from them."

+The hymn was first published before 1820 and was thereafter published in several hymnals in which the tune name is JERUSALEM.
+A facsimile of the earliest publication with transcriptions in modern notation is available.

+Possibly Seton was the first American-born woman to have an original hymn tune published and also the first to have a widely sung hymn text (stanzas 2-4) published.